mmorenoregalado/action-branches-cleaner/README.md

 Refer to the [official GitHub documentation](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows) for more information on the different events that can be used to trigger GitHub Actions.

+## Troubleshooting

+If you encounter an error with exit code 127 when running this action, it may be due to restrictions on workflow runs in your repository settings.
+To resolve this issue, please check if the action is allowed to run:

+1. Go to your repository's settings.
+2. Navigate to the "Actions" tab.
+3. Under "General" settings, look for "Workflow permissions".
+4. Make sure that the Read and write permissions option is selected, which allows workflows to have read and write permissions in the repository for all scopes.

 ## Usage the latest version
 To use the latest version:
 1. Click on the following link http://bit.ly/3zgLxHf.
 This will redirect you to the official GitHub Action Page